ABOUT THE DIABETIC COMPLICATIONS CONSORTIUM (DiaComp):

 ||Projected start date for DiaComp Pilot Project Funding

-The application is the standard PHS 398 form including face, abstract, detailed budget,
+The application is the standard PHS 398 form including face, abstract,

 should include the following sections: